Claims and excesses

 Irish Life Health outpatient claims must be submitted within six months of the end of the policy year.

-Irish Life Health has a web-based application that you can access through your membership profile where you can submit receipts at any time of the year.
+Irish Life Health has a web-based application that you can access through your membership profile where you can submit receipts at any time during your contract.
 Alternatively, you can complete a claims form issued by Irish Life Health and submit it together with the original receipts at the end of the policy year.